 - Hands-on practical experience with project management that has a positive social impact

-- Invaluable mentoring relationships with Rwanda’s successful women leaders
+- Invaluable mentoring relationships with young Rwandan women role models

 - Vital gender knowledge